Catholic Church in the Thirteen Colonies: Delaware

 The area of Delaware was first settled by Swedish colonists under the leadership of Peter Minuit, former governor of New Amsterdam.
 In 1655 the Swedish settlements surrendered to the Dutch, who in 1664 surrendered to the English.
 From its earliest settlement, at no time did religious intolerance ever appear in the government of the Swedish colony which grew into the State of Delaware.

 Prior to 1772 no definite records are obtainable regarding any regularly established Catholic church in the present State of Delaware.
 The Catholics in the State prior to the latter part of the eighteenth century were very few in number.
 In 1730 Cornelius Hallahan, an Irish Catholic settled in Mill Creek Hundred in New Castle Country on an estate called by him Cuba Rock, near the present location of Mount Cuba, Delaware.
 The first Catholic services in the State were probably held at his house.
-The Apoquiniminck Mission, in the lower part of New Castle Country, was established before 1750 by Jesuits from St. Xavier's Mission in Cecil County, Maryland.
+The Apoquiniminck Mission, in the lower part of New Castle Country, was established before 1750 by Jesuits from St. Francis Xavier's Mission in Cecil County, Maryland.
 In a 1748 report from the Episcopal Mission at Dover (Kent Country) to the clergymen of the Pennsylvania province, it is stated that the "Quakers and Roman Catholics were long accustomed to bury their dead at their own plantations."
 Again in 1751 a like report from the Dover Mission states: "There are about five or six families of Papists, who are attended once a month from Maryland with a priest."
 In January 1772, Father Matthew Sittensperger, a Jesuit known under the name of Manners, purchased a farm in Mill Creek Hundred which was known as Coffee Run, and here a log chapel called St. Mary's and a residence were erected.
 Father Sittensperger was succeeded by the Rev. Stephen Faure who, with other Frenchmen, was driven from St. Domingo by slave uprisings and settled at Wilmington.

 In 1785 Delaware was one of the four states (the others being Pennsylvania, Maryland, and Virginia) where Catholics were not virtually under civil disabilities.